 Increasing Access to Care

 - Enables states to provide access to Medicaid for people living below 138 percent of the federal poverty level.
 In addition, Medicaid eligibility is now determined based on income alone; disability status will no longer be required.
 In a 2012 decision, however, the United States Supreme Court ruled that it was unconstitutional to require states to expand their Medicaid coverage.
 Therefore, states can choose whether or not to expand coverage.

 As a result, only some states have chosen to expand their Medicaid coverage and change their eligibility requirements through the ACA; others are still deciding.
 Many of the states that have decided not to expand Medicaid are also the states where the highest numbers of people living with HIV live.
 Many states in the southeast region, for example, where the HIV epidemic is the worst, have chosen not to expand Medicaid.

 Preventive care refers to tests and screenings that help us find problems early and prevent more serious diseases from happening down the road.
-Many of the tests and types of care that fall under 'preventive' care are types of care that only affect women – things like birth control, pap smears, mammograms, and services for pregnant women.
+Many of the tests and types of care that fall under 'preventive' care are types of care that only affect women – things like birth control, cervical cancer screenings (e.g., pap smears), mammograms, and services for pregnant women.

 The ACA required that all new insurance plans (those beginning on or after August 1, 2012) cover the following services with no cost-sharing (no co-pay and no deductible):

 - All methods of birth control approved by the US Food and Drug Administration (FDA), including the pill and the IUD.
 It is important to note that group health plans sponsored by religious employers do not have to cover birth control.
 Some religious employers do not have to provide birth control benefits.